svbygoibear/hermes-crypto/README.md

 ![General Architecture](./public/hermes-crypto-arch.png)

 ### Design Principles & Objectives
-Before engaging discussions on what the design principles and objectives are, it is important to also consider what does `hermes-crypto` attempt to achieve & who it is aimed at.
+Before engaging in discussions on what the design principles and objectives are, it is important to also consider what does `hermes-crypto` attempts to achieve & who it is aimed at.
 For more in-depth philosophy around this, have a look here:
--   [Design Core](./docs/design.md): All about design objectives, theory, target and implementation.
+-   [Design Core](./docs/design.md): All about design objectives, theory, target, and implementation.

 For general colours used throughout the system (there are exceptions, but this is the main set), we use:
 ![Colour Palette](./public/hermes-crypto-color-palette.png)

 ## A Deep Dive

-This readme is to get you started, up and running and give some light background context.
+This readme is to get you started, up and running, and give some light background context.
 If you want a little more information, feel free to check out:

 -   [What am I doing here?](./docs/goal.md): Want more background on the objectives of this app?
 This is the place.
 -   [Technical Decisions](./docs/choices.md): This is a demo, and therefore some decisions were made to accommodate the scope of this project.
 This includes considerations, assumptions, etc.
+-   [Limitations](https://github.com/svbygoibear/hermes-crypto-core/blob/main/docs/limitations.md): Here I go through the logic limitations, why they exist, some pros and cons as well as what I would improve.

 ### Corresponding B/E
 This project has a corresponding B/E application.
 Go here to check it out: